boilingdata/boilingdata-bdcli/README.md

   help [command]  display help for command
 ```

 You can create BoilingData assumable IAM role into your AWS account with clear scope.
+The IAM Role is in your AWS account, you can review, and modify it if you like.

 ```shell
 % echo "version: 1.0